EMD DE30AC and DM30AC: Details

-The DE30AC and DM30AC locomotives replaced aging GP38 locomotives, with GP38s used to push and pull diesel trains and other locomotives converted into power packs (cab control) used to provide head-end power for the trains.
+The DE30AC and DM30AC locomotives replaced aging GP38-2 locomotives, with GP38s used to push and pull diesel trains and other locomotives converted into power packs (cab control) used to provide head-end power for the trains.
 The bodies of the DE30AC and the DM30AC are extremely similar; the difference is the ability of the DM30AC to use electric third rail while the diesel engine is off, enabling the locomotive to use the East River Tunnels into New York Penn Station.
 This permits direct service from non-electrified lines in eastern Long Island via the western electrified main lines all the way to Penn Station.
 A few such trains a day run on the Port Jefferson, Montauk, and Oyster Bay branches, usually during peak times.
+Due to their height, the DE30AC and DM30AC locomotives, as well as the C3 bilevel railcars that they typically haul, cannot fit through the 63rd Street Tunnel, and are thus unable to serve Grand Central Madison station.

 Single engines run with six cars or fewer, in which case the engine is on the east end of the train and a C3 cab car is on the west (Manhattan-facing) end.
 Generally, two engines are used when there are seven or more cars.

-Of the original 46 locomotives, 44 are still in use.
-The locomotives retired include:
+Running in electric mode requires two DM30ACs per train regardless of train length.